Astrologaster

 Astrologaster is a comedy narrative adventure video game developed and published by Nyamyam.
 It was released for iOS on 2 May 2019, for Microsoft Windows and macOS on 9 May 2019, and for Nintendo Switch on 18 February 2021.
 The game centres around the historical 16th-century physician and astrologer Simon Forman and the characters he encounters, who demand diagnoses, treatments, and sometimes to be read fortunes written in the stars.

 Gameplay

-The player controls Simon Forman, a real-life astrologer, occultist, and herbalist active in London during the reigns of Elizabeth I and James I of England.
+The player controls Simon Forman (Dave Jones), a real-life astrologer, occultist, and herbalist active in London during the reigns of Elizabeth I and James I of England.
 After examining the skies for hints about patients' personal lives, the player can suggest a treatment or course of action for them.
 The game was inspired by Forman's casebooks.
+A number of patients are based on real historical figures including Emilia Lanier (Katherine Rodden), Robert Devereux (Rich Keeble), Thomas Blague (Richard Reed) and Alice Blague (Natalie Winter).

 Development

 The game was developed by Nyamyam after creative director Jennifer Schneidereit saw Lauren Kassell present her research on Simon Forman's casebooks at the University of Cambridge.
 Inspired by the wealth of character and story material, and with the help of Kassel's research team, Nyamyam researched Forman's life and original patient records for inspiration for the game's characters and stories.